There are so many great theater venues in and near the 40th Ward. Check out some great entertainment and support our local talent.

 Address: 5252 N. Broadway St., 2nd Floor, Chicago

 About Face Theatre (AFT) was founded by Kyle Hall and Eric Rosen in 1995 in response to the lack of lesbian, gay, bisexual, and transgender (LGBT) voices within the American theatrical canon.
-From its inception, About Face has produced innovative theatre in collaboration with both nationally recognized and emerging artists.
+From its inception, About Face has produced innovative theater in collaboration with both nationally recognized and emerging artists.
 In its 20 year history, AFT has developed nearly 60 productions for Chicago audiences, including 46 world premieres.

 Griffin Theater Company